 This technique is versatile and can work with various materials such as ceramics, polymers, and metals.
 It’s used horizontally to create layers that are then stacked vertically to shape the object.
 Direct energy deposition is valued for its ability to build complex parts directly from digital designs, offering flexibility in material choices and applications across different industries.

-3D printing, or additive manufacturing, creates objects layer by layer from digital designs.
+Additive manufacturing creates objects layer by layer from digital designs.

 The process involves creating a digital model, slicing it into layers with software, and printing using various methods like Fused Deposition Modeling (FDM), Stereolithography (SLA), or Selective Laser Sintering (SLS).